Tadukooverse/.github/CONTRIBUTING.md

 * [Beginner issues](https://github.com/search?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+label%3ABeginner+label%3"AHelp+Wanted"+user%3ATadukooverse+sort%3Acomments-desc) - issues which should only require a few lines of code, and a test or two.
 * [Help wanted issues](https://github.com/search?q=is%3Aopen+is%3Aissue+label%3A"Help+Wanted"+user%3ATadukooverse+sort%3Acomments-desc+-label%3ABeginner) - issues which should be a bit more involved than beginner issues.
 Both issue lists are sorted by total number of comments.
 While not perfect, number of comments is a reasonable proxy for impact a given change will have.

-If you want to read about using the Tadukoo Engine/Launcher or developing programs for it, check out the Tadukoo Engine/Launcher Guide (Coming Soon).

 ### Pull Requests
 The process described here has several goals: